 Management monitors the Group's cash position on rolling forecasts based on expected cash flow to enable the Group to finance research and development activities.
 The Group's principal source of liquidity is its cash reserves which were obtained through the issuing of new shares at IPO and through subsequent fund raisings including borrowings by financial institutions.
-The Group's policy states to invest these funds in low risk investments including interest bearing deposits.
-The financial status at December 31, 2020 assures that the Group's operations will be well funded into 2021 and for a period of at least 12 months from the date of signing of the financial statements, not taking into account further cash generating revenue streams.

-The ability of the Group to maintain adequate cash reserves to sustain its activities in the medium term is highly dependent on the Group's ability to raise further funds from the out-licensing of its development stage products and the issuance of new shares.
+The Group's policy states to invest these funds in lowrisk investments including interest bearing deposits.
+The financial status at December 31, 2021 assures that the Group's operations will be well funded into 2022 and for a period of at least 12 months from the date of signing of approval of the financial statements by the Board of Directors, not taking into account further cash generating revenue streams.
+The ability of the Group to maintain adequate cash reserves to sustain its activities in the medium term is highly dependent on the Group's ability to raise further funds from the out-licensing of its development stage products and the issuance of new shares and other financing transactions.
 Consequently, the Group is exposed to significant liquidity risk in the medium term.